 When a patient is misdiagnosed, a few things happen:

 In the United States, medical mistakes are now the third leading cause of death according to Johns Hopkins researchers.
-Estimates say that an average of 250,000 people die each year due to medical mistakes, but some put that number closer to 440,000.
+Estimates say that an average of 250,000 people dies each year due to medical mistakes, but some put that number closer to 440,000.
 Please note, that those are only the fatalities.
 Many millions more each year survive medical mistakes and are left dealing with the consequences (disabilities, pain and suffering, major medical bills).

 It is absolutely vital that victims of misdiagnosis get to the bottom of what happened to them.

 If you or a loved one have experienced medical complications due to being misdiagnosed, please seek legal assistance to explore your options.
-At the Weitz Firm, our knowledgeable and experienced team will investigate your case and work to form the best path forward.
+At The Weitz Firm, LLC, our knowledgeable and experienced team will investigate your case and work to form the best path forward.
 We want to ensure you are compensated for: